Skip to content

 1. refreshes the system prompt

-2. compacts history if needed
+2. compacts history if needed (at 90% context utilization)

 3. sends messages and tools to the model